How to Split Profit in a Partnership: A Guide for Small Businesses

 2. Calculate your cost of goods sold, operating overhead and expenses, including supplies, administrative fees and employee salaries.

-5. Balance to be paid to individual partners
+5. The remaining balance will be paid to individual partners.

 When Not To Split Profits